 Pumpkin pie and cheesecake are two great desserts, but when you combine them they become a mindblowing treat on their own.
 Add in the pecan and gingersnap crust and you have yourself a dessert no one can resist.

 This is the best pumpkin cheesecake recipe because it's so simple and easy to toss together.
 Not only that but you can get pretty creative with those fun pumpkin swirls on top!

-Serve this cheesecake up to friends, family, and guests this holiday season, or freeze it in slices so you can enjoy a tasty treat when the mood strikes.
+Serve this say pumpkin cheesecake up to friends, family, and guests this holiday season, or freeze it in slices so you can enjoy a tasty treat when the mood strikes.
 Both ideas are pretty great.

 - Cream cheese

 - Vanilla extract

 - Ground cinnamon